How to Deal With Fear About Birth Parents

 It can be difficult to open your heart to a birth family when you are already going through the transition of adopting a child.
 That is why Patricia wrote her book, explaining the perspective of a birth mom in an open adoption.
 The book tells her personal story of placing her son, Joe with an adoptive family.

 There was no personal contact between Patricia and Joe for the first 12 years of his life.
-The relationship started with photos and letters exchanged through the adoption agency.
+The relationship started with photos and letters exchanged through the agency that handled the adoption.
 Over time the birth mother and the adoptive parents grew to know and trust each other, leading to a face to face relationship between birth mom and son.

 A Successful Meeting